Technigo/project-p1-first-webpage/README.md

-# Olavida Surf School
+# Olavida Surfschool

-I did this small website to learn the Basics of HTML, CSS and JavaScrippt during my Course at Code Excursion.
+I did this small website to learn the Basics of HTML, CSS and JavaScrippt during my course at Code Excursion.

 I have chosen the Olavida Surfschool, because I have already built this website via Wordpress some years ago.
-And I tried to build the individual building blocks from scratch with HTML, CSS, etc.
+And I tried to build the individual blocks from scratch with HTML, CSS, etc.

 In the meantime the wordpress site doesn't exist anymore (because the school was closed by my friends), so the links on this project don't work anymore.